What Is a 401(k) Plan? Here’s What You Need to Know

 A Roth 401(k) plan takes employee contributions from your paycheck after income taxes.
 The critical difference between a Traditional 401(k) and a Roth 401(k) is that with a Roth 401(k), your withdrawals will be tax-free.
 Tax-free withdrawals are a huge incentive to start your 401(k)-retirement savings account because they increase your savings power.

 In 2024, the IRS changed the withdrawal rules to allow for a hardship withdrawal of up to $1,000 for emergency expenses.
-However, we recommend saving an emergency fund and slush fund, so that you avoid having to take a hardship withdrawal from your retirement accounts altogether.
+However, we recommend saving an emergency fund and slush fund to avoid taking a hardship withdrawal from your retirement accounts altogether.
 You will increase your net worth and financial health by letting your retirement accounts grow unencumbered.

 401(k) Plans: Pros and Cons